0xlgtm/0xlgtm.com/content/_index.md

 lang = 'en'
 +++

-Hi there 🖐️

-My name is Simon.
+Hi, my name is Simon.

-I learn, I write and I (will soon) build.

-Reach out on twitter if you want to contact me.
+I am a research engineer, with an interest in web3 security and assembly optimization.

+Feel free to connect with me on Twitter.